Key changes from 1 July 2021 include:

 There are a few key benefits of a 188C Significant Investor visa.
 Compared to 188A or 188B, there is no age limit for 188C and it does not require EOI points.
 Also, you can meet the residency requirement by living in Australia for at least 40 days each year you held the 188C visa.

 - Requires invitation to apply for the visa

 - Invests AUD5,000,000 in complying significant investments in Australia and hold for 4 years

 - Genuine intention to reside in the nominating State or Territory

 - For offshore applicants, first entry must be made before the date specified by the Minister

 Main Eligibility for Permanent Resident Visa

-- Either the applicant has been in Australia for at least 160 days in 4 years or the spouse/de facto partner has been in Australia for at least 720 days in 4 years
+- Either the applicant has been in Australia for at least 40 days each year or the spouse/de facto partner has been in Australia for at least 180 days each year you held the 188C visa

 - Have held your AUD5million complying significant investment for the whole period

 - For 188C Significant Investor visa, there is no age limit